Alluxio/alluxio/docs/Configuring-Tachyon-with-S3.md

 ## Configuring Distributed Applications

-If you are using a Tachyon client that is running separately from the Tachyon master/workers (in a separate JVM), then you need to make sure that your AWS credentials are provided to the application JVM processes as well.
-The easiest way to do this is to add them add them as command line options when starting your client JVM process.
+If you are using a Tachyon client that is running separately from the Tachyon Master and Workers (in a separate JVM), then you need to make sure that your AWS credentials are provided to the application JVM processes as well.
+The easiest way to do this is to add them as command line options when starting your client JVM process.
 For example:

 ```bash
 $ java -Xmx3g -Dfs.s3n.awsAccessKeyId=<AWS_ACCESS_KEY_ID> -Dfs.s3n.awsSecretAccessKey=<AWS_SECRET_ACCESS_KEY> -cp my_application.jar com.MyApplicationClass myArgs